 Property Owner Response to Notifications.
-There have been three responses to notification from property owners and residents in RLA #35.
-One property owner said the garage flooded from overland flow from the street, as the house and garage are lower than the roadway.
+There have been three responses to notification from property owners and residents in RLA #49.
+One property owner said the garage flooded from overland flow from the street.
 A second resident said only the yard flooded, and mentioned erosion problems along the creek.
 A third respondent said their house has flooded numerous times.